How To Use a Strop? | Ultimate guide

 What are the types of strops?

-Can you make use of a natural leather belt as a strop?
+Can you use a natural leather belt as a strap?

 Handheld leather strop with honing stone